 The crowd laughed.

 The band started playing a slow number.
-After only a few measures, the Pastor recognized the melody. “‘The Girl That I Marry,”’ he whispered.
+After only a few measures, the Pastor recognized the melody. “‘The Girl That I Marry,”’ he recalled to Jonathan.
 “How long it’s been since I’ve heard it.”

 He watched the crowd step back as his younger self led Amanda onto the dance floor.
 They began to dance slowly, gazing dreamily into each other’s eyes, caught up in a blissful world of their own.
 After an appropriate wait, Willie and his date, along with some other couples, walked onto the floor and started to dance.